custonote/custonote-info/Documents/MVP-Definition.md

 * Do we have a question about cookies upon first visit? ![alt text][warning]

 # Sign up / Login Form (est. 24.08)

+* sign in with google/facebook and normal email/passwort combo ![alt text][warning]
+* remember me feature
+* User has to comply with terms and agreements

 # Notes Page (est. 07.09)